in

 Electronic Supplementary Material

-Furthermore, innovations in technology like encapsulation and edible films offer insights into how synthetic antioxidants can be safely integrated into nutrition and cosmetics.
-This additional material is significant for validating research findings and expanding knowledge on lipid peroxidation and lung function related to antioxidant nutrition.
+Technology like encapsulation and edible films is also explored.
+They help safely add synthetic antioxidants to food and cosmetics.
+This material is important for validating research and expanding knowledge on antioxidants.

 Tips for Increasing Antioxidant Intake